Frequently Asked Questions

 "What is the best way to contact you?"

-You can contact me directly through this site, Facebook, or Instagram.
+You can contact me directly through this site, Facebook, Instagram, or you can call the shop for walk-in availability.
 Booking is done on the Book Now page.
-Please do not call or text any numbers listed.

 "Is an appointment required for all services, including to purchase jewelry?"